Advertise with Us!

 - Are deterministic.
 Pure functions either give some output or modify any argument or global variables i.e. they have no side-effects

-Because pure functions have no side-effects or hidden I/O, programs built using functional programming are easy to debug.
+Because pure functions have no side-effects or hidden I/O, programs built using functional paradigm are easy to debug.
 Moreover, pure functions make writing concurrent applications easier.

 When the code is written using the functional programming style, a capable compiler is able to: